Higher welfare housing for sows

 With the partial sow stall ban in place across the EU as of 1st January, 2013 and 14 countries remaining non-compliant, Compassion has published a technical leaflet that provides useful guidance on well managed and designed housing systems.

-The technical booklet uses official terminology, refering to pregnant sows as 'dry' and sows that are yet to have a litter as 'gilts'.
+The technical booklet uses official terminology, referring to pregnant sows as 'dry' and sows that are yet to have a litter as 'gilts'.
 Indoor Housing Systems for Dry Sows - practical options draws on the four key legislative points of the new Council Directive 2008/120/EC stating that all holdings must comply with the following:

 - Part of the unobstructed floor area available to sows and gilts must be of continuous solid flooring